 - Referrals to programs and training that fit your career goals or training

 Workforce Development provides workshops on the 1st and 3rd Wednesdays of each month.
 To sign up for a session, complete the inquiry form below.

 Training for Your Next Job

-The Workforce Development Department at ECC helps you take advantage of many free programs and services available to youth and adults who qualify.
+The Workforce Development Department at ECC has many free programs and services available to qualified youth and adults.
 Services include workshops and one-on-one assistance to help with resume review, interview prep, career changes, employer expectations, and job search skills.
 The department also offers computer skills workshops and short-term programs to obtain job certification.